Maria Stepanova, PhD, DrSci, PEng

 Ultrahigh resolution nano-lithography

-The ability to fabricate structures (plasmonic materials, electrodes, switches, channels, etc.) down to deep nanoscale dimensions with a high size and position control is critical for successful development of bio-nano-electro-mechanical devices.
-Over the recent years, we have optimized electron beam lithography (EBL) processes to be able fabricating dense arrays of nanostructures, as well as bridge nano-architectures.
+The ability to fabricate structures (plasmonic materials, electrodes, switches, channels, etc.) down to deep nanoscale dimensions with high size and position control is critical for successful development of bio-nano-electro-mechanical devices.
+Over recent years, we have optimized electron beam lithography (EBL) processes to enable the fabricating of dense arrays of nanostructures, as well as bridge nano-architectures.
 Building upon these experiences, we are working to develop efficient nanostructured substrates involving dimensions below 15-20 nm for SERS bio-detection and other applications.
-Complementary to EBL, we are also interested in optimizing and applying focused ion beam (FIB) and nano-imprinting lithography (NIL) techniques in order to increase, respectively, the resolution and throughput of nanofabrication.
+Complementary to EBL, we are also interested in optimizing and applying focused ion beam (FIB) techniques in order to increase the resolution of nanofabrication.

-Proteins and other bio-polymers are extremely complex systems that change their spatial organization (conformation) when they perform their function, as well as in response to various extrinsic stimuli.
-When biopolymers are a part of a conjugate nano-biological system, confinement to a device's surface adds even more dimensions to this complexity.
-Our research relies strongly upon the usage of well-established modeling tools, such as molecular dynamics simulations, statistical-mechanical analysis, and kinetic modeling, as well as our original inventions, such as the essential collective dynamics method, to better understand the structure and dynamics of biopolymer molecules, biological membranes, self-assembled monolayers, and their interactions at bio-solid interfaces.
+Proteins and other biological polymers are extremely complex systems that change their spatial organization (conformation) when they perform their function, and the confinement to solid surfaces adds even more dimensions to this complexity.
+Our research strongly relies upon the use of various modeling methods, such as molecular dynamics simulations, statistical-mechanical analysis, and kinetic modeling, including our original inventions, to better understand the structure and dynamics of biological polymers and their interactions with surfaces and interfaces.

 Teaching